arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

     ...
     ```

-1. Leave the SparkConsumer app running, and open a new command prompt window on the desktop.
-Open another connection to the Cloudera virtual machine:
+1. Press CTRL-C to stop the **SparkConsumer** app, and run the following command to halt the **EventProducer** app:

     ```bash
-    ssh azureuser@<ip address>
+    kill %1
     ```

+    ---

+    **NOTE:**

+    In the 'live' system, the **SparkConsumer** and **EventProducer** apps will be running continually, but the Cloudera virtual machine used by this exercise provides only a limited amount of resources, and some of the subsequent procedures may take a long time to run if these apps are left running.

+    ---

-1. In the new connection, start the **hive** utility:
+1. In shell prompt, start the **hive** utility:

     ```bash
     hive